Best Mattress for Back Pain in 2026

 What we recommend

 This is what I sleep on now.
 The lumbar support bar is not a marketing phrase.
-It's a physical piece of engineering that prevents the center of the mattress from developing the sag that makes lower back pain worse over time.
+It's a physical steel bar that prevents the center of the mattress from developing the sag that makes lower back pain worse over time.
 Get the Luxury Firm option.
-The Plush Soft is too soft for most back pain situations and the Firm option is too rigid for side sleepers.
+Plush Soft is too soft for most back pain situations and Firm is too rigid for side sleepers.

-Seven distinct zones of firmness, softer under the shoulders and firmer under the hips and lumbar.
-For combination sleepers who move around a lot, this one is worth looking at seriously.
-It holds up across positions better than most.
+Seven distinct zones of firmness: softer under the shoulders, firmer under the hips and lumbar.
+For combination sleepers who move around a lot, this one holds up across positions better than most.

 One thing worth doing first

 The right mattress doesn't fix back pain.
-But I can tell you from experience that the wrong one genuinely makes it worse, and finding the right one changes how you wake up in a way you notice immediately.
+But the wrong one genuinely makes it worse, and finding the right one changes how you wake up in a way you notice immediately.

 Not sure which mattress is right for you?